 Skip to main content

 Gemini CLI runs in a separate terminal.
 You keep Monk open in your IDE and launch Gemini CLI in the same project directory.
-Monk writes the project-scoped config Gemini needs automatically.
+The Monk MCP server is enabled automatically during setup and writes the config to .gemini/settings.json in your project.

 Coming soon: Headless mode — plug Monk directly into Gemini CLI without running a separate IDE window.
 Upvote it on our roadmap.